 Safety and backup

 You are responsible for storing your ether safely.
-So it’s important to keep your digital wallet safe, just like you would your physical wallet.
+It’s important to keep your digital wallet safe, just like you would your physical wallet.
 If your wallet isn’t properly secured, hackers might be able to access it and steal your coins.

-The best way to keep your wallet safe is to store your private key offline.
-Print it out and store the document safely.
-Do not take a picture since most devices are connected to the internet, and therefore vulnerable to hackers.
+The best way to keep your wallet safe is to store your seed phrase (also referred to as recovery seed) offline.
+The seed phrase is usually a sequence of 12 or 24 words, which functions as a backup for your wallet.
+Write the seed phrase down with pen and paper, and store this in a safe place.
+Do not store it online or even digitally, since most devices are connected to the internet, and are therefore vulnerable to hackers.

-Note: a much used safety measure is Two Factor Authentication (2-FA).
-Unfortunately, MyEtherWallet does not offer this option.
+Note: a much used extra safety measure is Two Factor Authentication (2FA).

 You now know what an ethereum wallet is and how to create one.
 You’ve learned what a receiving address is and how to use it when you want to purchase ether.
 We have also explained how to secure your wallet.

 Do you have any more questions about securing your wallet, or about wallets in general?
 Feel free to contact us, we’re happy to help!

 Let today be your first day in the world of crypto.
 Get started with buying your first ether by clicking this button